The Inflation Technique Completely Solves the Causal Compatibility Problem: Convergence of Inflation

 \begin{openq} For any correlation scenario $\G$, does there exist $n$ such that $n^{th}$-order inflation solves exact Causal Compatibility? \end{openq}

-Interestingly, Approximate Causal Optimization \emph{never} converges in a finite number of steps.
+Interestingly, we can prove that, when used to solve Approximate Causal \emph{Optimization}, the inflation technique does not converge, in general, in a finite number of steps.
 Indeed, consider the trivial correlation scenario consisting of a single observable variable $A$ and its single latent parent $U$.
 We wish to use the inflation technique to minimize the function $-P(A{=}0)P(A{=}1)$.
 Clearly the solution of this problem is $-\frac{1}{4}$.
 An $n^{th}$-order function inflation assessment (starting at $n\geq 2$), however, would effectively reduce this problem to the LP

 For $n=2n'$, consider the symmetric probability distribution $Q_n$ given by randomly choosing without replacement $n$ bits $a^1{,}...,a^n$ from a pool of $n'$ $0$'s and $n'$ $1$'s.
 Then it can be verified that \be -\smashoperator{\sum_{a^3{,}...,a^n}}Q_n(0,1,a^3{,}...,a^n)=-\frac{1}{2}\frac{n'}{2n'-1}<-\frac{1}{4}, \ee overshooting the magnitude of the true minimum for all $n'$.
 Nonetheless, note that the above quantity converges to the correct result of $-\frac{1}{4}$ asymptotically as $O(1/n)$.